Brandon Nakashima: 2023–24: Major fourth round, Masters third round, top 5 win

-2024–2025: US Open fourth round, ATP 500 semifinal, top 35

-He returned to the top 100 at No. 96 on 29 January 2024 following a title at the 2024 Tenerife Challenger, in Spain.
+Nakashima returned to the top 100 at No. 96 on 29 January 2024 following a title at the 2024 Tenerife Challenger, in Spain.

-He received a wildcard for the 2024 BNP Paribas Open where he defeated Christopher Eubanks.
+Nakashima received a wildcard for the 2024 BNP Paribas Open where he defeated Christopher Eubanks.
 At the next ATP 1000, the 2024 Miami Open, he reached the main draw after qualifying.

 At the ATP 500 2024 Barcelona Open Banc Sabadell, he defeated second seed Andrey Rublev, for his second top 10 win in his career.
 He qualified for the 2024 Mutua Madrid Open and for the Italian Open.
 He reached the second round at the 2024 French Open with a win over wildcard Nicolas Moreno de Alboran, before losing to eighth seed Hubert Hurkacz.

-At the 2024 BOSS Open in Stuttgart, he reached the semifinals defeating seventh seed Jan-Lennard Struff by walkover and returned to the top 65 in the rankings on 17 June 2024.
+At the 2024 BOSS Open in Stuttgart, Nakashima reached the semifinals defeating seventh seed Jan-Lennard Struff by walkover and returned to the top 65 in the rankings on 17 June 2024.
 He lost to eventual champion Jack Draper.
 At the next grass tournament the following week, the 2024 Queen's Club Championships, he defeated wildcard Dan Evans by retirement, using special exempt to enter the main draw.
 He also reached the third round at the 2024 Wimbledon Championships upsetting 18th seed Sebastian Baez and defeating Jordan Thompson.
 As a result, he returned to the top 55 in the rankings on 15 July 2024.

-Following the 2024 National Bank Open, he reached back the top 50 in the rankings on 12 August 2024.
+Following the 2024 National Bank Open, Nakashima reached back the top 50 in the rankings on 12 August 2024.
 He recorded a first round win at this Masters over local wildcard Denis Shapovalov and an upset over the tenth seed, Tommy Paul, to reach the round of 16 as a qualifier, only his second third round at a Masters level.

 He received a wildcard for the main draw of the next Masters 1000, his home tournament, the 2024 Cincinnati Open.
 He reached back-to-back rounds of 16 with upsets over 11th seed Taylor Fritz and Arthur Fils.

 At the 2024 US Open, he reached the fourth round for a second time at a Grand Slam with an upset over 15th seed Holger Rune, Arthur Cazaux and 18th seed Lorenzo Musetti, before his run was ended by fourth seed Alexander Zverev.
 As a result, he moved into the top 40 in the rankings on 9 September 2024.

 At the 2024 Hangzhou Open he reached his 14th ATP Tour quarterfinal, saving two match points against qualifier Coleman Wong.
 Next, he defeated Rinky Hijikata to reach his sixth ATP tour semifinal and second for 2024.
 Nakashima lost in the last four to eventual champion Marin Čilić.
 At the next Asian swing tournament, the 2024 Japan Open Tennis Championships, he continued his good form, defeating seventh seed Frances Tiafoe in straight sets in the first round.
 Nakashima lost to Ugo Humbert in the second round.